LmaxplayG/PowerShell-Additions/README.md

 ## Q & A

 Q: Why should I use this
-A: It allows theming and is made in 100% PowerShell, so no slowdown?
+A: It allows theming and is made in 100% PowerShell, (this makes it speedy)

 Q: Does it work on linux?
 A: No, it doesn't (at least for ubuntu)